NAVN Investors Have Opportunity to Lead Navan, Inc. Securities Lawsuit

 News provided byTHE ROSEN LAW FIRM, P. A.

-NEW YORK, March 25, 2026 /PRNewswire/ -- Rosen Law Firm, a global investor rights law firm, reminds purchasers of common stock of Navan, Inc. (NASDAQ: NAV) pursuant and/or traceable to the Registration Statement and Prospectus (collectively, the "Offering Documents") issued in connection with Navan's October 2025 initial public offering (the "IPO"), of the important April 24, 2026 lead plaintiff deadline.
+NEW YORK, March 30, 2026 /PRNewswire/ -- Rosen Law Firm, a global investor rights law firm, reminds purchasers of common stock of Navan, Inc. (NASDAQ: NAVN) pursuant and/or traceable to the Registration Statement and Prospectus (collectively, the "Offering Documents") issued in connection with Navan's October 2025 initial public offering (the "IPO"), of the important April 24, 2026 lead plaintiff deadline.

 So What: If you purchased Navan common stock you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.